biosustain/dsp_nextflow_training/course_information/Instructions.md

 To learn more about Github codespaces go [here](https://github.com/features/codespaces)

 ## Initial checks
 Now, Nextflow should be ready to run in your GitHub Codespace environment!
-Let's check that you have a fully functional environment.
+Let's check that you have a fully functional environment with Nextflow, java and Docker properly installed

 ```{code-block} bash
 :caption: Verify java installation: